 Match the report title.

-Look for "EPUBCheck error" or the closest title above.
+Look for "EPUBCheck error code" or the closest title above.
 Keep the original EPUBCheck, KDP, or Kindle Previewer wording if it differs.

 EPUB error guide